Alois-xx/WMIWatcher/Readme.md

 ## Running Time

-WMIWatcher is a .NET Core 7.0 self contained application.
+WMIWatcher is a .NET 7.0 self contained application.
 Unzip it to a folder, run
 ```
     C:>WMIWatcher.exe install
     C:>sc start wmiwatcher